akstuhl/deprogramming/contributing.md

 ## The simple way

-Email me, Andy, at [andykstuhl@gmail.com](mailto:andykstuhl@gmail.com).
+Email me (Andy) at [andykstuhl@gmail.com](mailto:andykstuhl@gmail.com).
 If you want to add a work to the listening or reading list, please note the creator's name, the year it was published, and a URL and/or attachment containing the work.
 If you are adding a deprogramming prompt, please indicate how you would like your name to appear (or if you would like it to be anonymous).

 ## The hands-on way